Vaginismus Coping Strategies That Finally Work

 vaginismus coping strategies

-Learning how to support your wife or girlfriend with vaginismus is key.
 When you focus on nervous system safety and genuine connection - not pressure of performance - everything starts to shift.
 She feels safe...
 You regain confidence...
 And intimacy returns.

 Understanding Male Sexual Dysfunction Triggered by Vaginismus